 Over 800 million people in the world do not have electricity, and 2 billion worldwide lack clean cooking facilities, which then forces them to look for toxic alternative sources for cooking fuel such as animal waste.

 While the US and Europe are doing their part to control emissions, energy demand and consumption keep going up in emerging economies, which adds to the challenge of global warming.

 Renowned economist Kenneth Rogoff wrote a piece for The Guardian, suggesting an in-depth discussion of the inequality in global energy.

-Rogoff cites proposals for a global CO2 emissions tax, which could dissuade nations from undertaking activities that accelerate global warming.
-Equating the cost of emissions worldwide will unify all measures taken to curb climate change.
+Rogoff cites proposals for a global CO2 emissions tax, which could dissuade nations from performing activities that promote global warming.
+Equating the cost of emissions worldwide will unify all measures previous done to curb climate change.

-Another effective yet expensive way to deal with carbon emissions is for less-developed and emerging nations to buy into the reduction of emissions.
-For instance, some coal plants in Asia are as young as twelve years old, and phasing them out will take a lot of outside help.
+Another effective yet expensive way to dispel carbon emissions is for less-developed and emerging nations to buy into the reduction of emissions.
+For instance, coal plants in Asia are as young as 12 years old, and phasing them out will take a lot of outside help.

-Rogoff further suggests the establishment of a World Carbon Bank to tackle transition issues and grant assistance to less prosperous economies.
+Rogoff further suggests the establishment of the World Carbon Bank to tackle transition issues and grant assistance to less prosperous economies.